Holguin Cuba Travel Guide

 Garlic, onion, bell peppers, cumin, oregano, and sour orange (naranja agria).

-Proximity to the coast means fresh seafood (pescado, camarones) is more available in coastal towns like Gibara and Guardalavaca.
+Proximity to the coast means fresh seafood (pescado, camarones) is more available in towns on the coast like Gibara and Guardalavaca.

 Shredded beef stewed in a savory tomato-based sauce with bell peppers, onions, and garlic.